cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/jupyter-screen.png'>
 </div>

-To use the same setup again and avoid having to re-download this software, save your disk once you stop running your instance.
-Next time you start a new instance or res-start this instance, you can then boot from this disk.

-Don't forget to stop your instance when you are completely done (by clicking on the stop button at the top of the page showing your instances).
+Don't forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances).
+You can restart your instance and the downloaded software will still be available.